w3f/polkadot-wiki/docs/general/glossary.md

 ## Westend

-The [testnet](#testnet) is set aside for testing the Polkadot Relay Chain.
+The [testnet](#testnet) is set aside for testing the Polkadot relay chain.
 Contrary to the [Paseo testnet](#paseo), the Westend testnet is used by the core developers to iterate on protocol-level features like [asynchronous backing](../learn/learn-async-backing.md), etc, that are not relevant for parachain developers.